hilyas/shell-utils/README.md

 # shell-utils

-A set of shell utilities and scripts to perform various local and cloud tasks
+A set of shell utilities and scripts to perform various local and cloud tasks.
+They are mostly used for my personal needs, feel free to use them as you see fit (at your own risk).
+I will try to keep them up to date as I add more scripts and utilities.

 ## List of scripts and utilities